 You can track your conversions on your website by using a tool such as Google Analytics.
 By linking your Google Ads and Google Analytics accounts together you can see when a website visitor who has clicked your ad converts (e.g they pick up the phone and call you or they pay for a product/on your website).

-If you would like to increase your ROI, or would love to have some professional help to bring in leads then you can hire me to work with you.
+If you’d like to increase your ROI or would love to have some professional help to bring in leads or help optimise your digital marketing strategy or on how to use Google as an advertising platform then you can hire me to work with you.